textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

     password => 'YOUR_PASSWORD',
 );

 my $image = '/path/to/file.txt'; # File | Contact avatar.
-Should be PNG or JPG file not more than 10 MB my $id = 1; # int |
+Should be a PNG or JPG file not more than 10 MB. my $id = 1; # int |

 eval {